Polička: 19th–20th century

 Polička kept its baroque appearance until 1845 when it was hit by another fire, which destroyed most of the houses and the Church of Saint James the Great.
 The fire has considerably slowed development of the town and therefore the town walls were not torn down and are preserved to this day.
 During the second half of the 19th century the town experienced a significant cultural development.
 In 1896, Polička was connected to the national railway network.
 This started the industrial development of the town.

 In the first half of the 20th century a number of significant building were built in the town, for example Tyl House, Sokol Gymnasium or the building of the current secondary grammar school.
-Until 1918, Polička was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, Polička was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
 In October and November 1938 Polička was occupied by Nazi Germany.
 Between 1939 and 1945, the town belonged to the Protectorate of Bohemia and Moravia.
-After the World War II, the town lost about thousand inhabitants which left to the abandoned areas from where the original German population was expelled.
+After World War II, the town lost about thousand inhabitants which left to the abandoned areas from where the original German population was expelled.

 Demographics

+Economy

+The largest employer based in the town is Ravensburger Karton, manufacturer of toys and games.

+Transport

+The I/34 road (the section from Svitavy to Havlíčkův Brod) passes through the town.

+Polička is located on the railway line heading from Česká Třebová and Svitavy to Skuteč.